 - Check the estimated material date3 for the development in the sales brochure. - The estimated material date for a development in the sales brochure is not the same as the date on which a residential property is handed over to purchaser.
-The latter is inevitably later than the former. - Handing over date - The mandatory provisions to be incorporated in an ASP as required by the Ordinance include a provision requiring the vendor to apply in writing for an Occupation Document/a Certificate of Compliance or the Director of Lands' Consent to Assign (as the case may be) in respect of the development within 14 days after the estimated material date as stipulated in the ASP.
+The latter is normally later than the former.
+However, the handing over date may be earlier than the estimated material date set out in the sales brochure in case of earlier completion of the development.